confetti-framework/docs/digging-deeper/commands.md

 ### Your First Command

-To create a command in Confetti CMS, you need to implement the `Command` interface:
+To create a command in Confetti Framework, you need to implement the `Command` interface:

 ```go
 type Command interface {